I’m pregnant. When should I see a doctor?

 Is Millwoods Maternity Care Clinic a private Clinic?
 Do I have to pay for services?

-Typical services at the clinic are covered by provincial health insurance if you have Alberta Health Care coverage.
-Patients are, however, charged a $320 fee for circumcisions.
+Regardless of provincial healthcare coverage, we charge a $320 fee for circumcisions.
 We also charge a minimum of $20 per page for forms, letters, notes for work and faxed prescriptions.
 Depending on the nature of particular forms and letters, fees may range up to $500.
-If you require an estimate prior to completion of such paperwork, we are happy to provide one.
-If you are unsure if your services are covered, you can ask the receptionist when making your appointment.
-The clinic accepts MasterCard, Visa and debit.
+Fees are in Canadian dollars and are subject to change without notice.

 Can you guarantee me a doctor of a particular gender?